 On Outspokenness

+If you shout, “I’m the champion,” and you are the champion, more power to you.
+(See Muhammad Ali.)
 However, If you shout, “I was the first woman to swim around Manhattan,” but you were the seventh; “I finished 6th in the 100-meter backstroke final of the 1968 US Olympic Trials,” but that was Laura Novak, a 14-year-old from Michigan; “In the 1970s, I was the best ocean swimmer in the world.
-I held all the major records on planet Earth, out in the open sea,” but you never completed a single one of the major ocean swims on planet earth — then anyone would be entitled to take issue with your outspokenness.
+I held all the major records on planet Earth, out in the open sea,” but you never completed a single one of the major ocean swims on planet earth — then anyone would be entitled to slam your outspokenness.

 ~ ~ ~

 It’s true I used to lie. . . .
 Only to impress myself.
-I would tell a cab driver a lie—anybody.
+I would tell a cab driver a lie — anybody.
 I don’t have to do that anymore.
 (The Village Voice)